oddbird/oddleventy/content/blog/2022/zero-units.md

 You can't set `margin` to `5` (a `<number>`), but you _can_ set it to `0` (also a `<number>`).

-For zero and only zero,
+For _zero and only zero_,
 we can use a `<number>` when CSS expects a `<length>`.

 And over time,
 that has become a 'Best Practice' -- often enforced by CSS linters & minifiers.
-The usual reasoning is performance, reducing the file size of the final CSS.
+The usual reasoning is performance.
 Removing all the units from zeros will save you a couple bytes for every occurrence.
-You could also consider it better for readability -- if all zero values are equal, units only add misleading complexity.
+You could also consider it better for readability -- if all zero values are equal, units only distract from the meaning.

 ## Zero is (not always) special